-I was going to base this post around an actual recipe, but I thought it would be better to talk about baking with spelt in general.
+This post is all about baking with spelt in general and how to bake with spelt flour.
 All things considered, spelt isn’t that different from common wheat but there are a few things worth noting.

 What is spelt?

 Unfortunately, the information on spelt is sparse.
 Between my books and some internet searching, I pretty much ran across the same information over and over.
 I’m guessing the reason for this is because of spelt’s relative unpopularity.
 I think this unpopularity is not so much a result of its taste, which is quite delicious and distinct from common wheat, but more because it requires an extra step of processing to make it useful.

 Just like wheat, rye, oats, and many others, spelt is a grassy grain.
 In fact, it is a type of wheat.
 If you’ve ever seen yard grass grow for a long time, you’ll see the seeds crowd together in an ear – this is pretty much the standard for most grains.
 Common wheat has been bred so that when it is harvested, the seeds break away easily from the chaff and don’t need to be dehulled.
 Spelt, on the other hand, has a tougher hull that must be removed.
 For this reason, it is more expensive and less commonly available.
 Here’s some pre-dough of just spelt flour and water (on the right):